silpion/solutionscamp-2014-ansible-world/slides/ansible-tdd/ansible-tdd.md

         * Role directories are called *ansible-ROLENAME*
 * Requires...
     * some love for more customization/flexibility
-    * support to add intgration test infrastructure to projects
+    * support to add integration test infrastructure to projects

 <!-- -->